2021 Advocacy Awards

 2021 Advocacy Awards Inspires Audiences and Honors Leaders

 “Americans are seeing what matters,” said President Joe Biden at the opening of the Research!America 2021 Advocacy Awards.
-“It matters that we lead with science and invest in research,” he added, saying, “we have a chance to alleviate so much pain and bring hope to so many people; to put an end to cancer, Alzheimer's, diabetes and so many other diseases.”
+“It matters that we lead with science and invest in research,” he added, saying, “we have a chance to alleviate so much pain and bring hope to so many people; to put an end to cancer, Alzheimer’s, diabetes and so many other diseases.”
 The virtual awards event took place Thursday, May 13 via an online broadcast.
-The full program can be viewed here.
+Watch the full program.

 “What did we learn from the rapid spread of this pandemic that will better equip us for the future?” asked Oprah Winfrey as she sat down for a virtual conversation with Dr. Tony Fauci, Director of the National Institute for Allergy and Infectious Diseases.
 Dr. Fauci was the recipient of the Outstanding Achievement in Public Health Award.

 “We have lived through history, you and I,” Dr. Fauci responded, “and what we’re learning is you’ve got to be prepared, really serious preparation at the global health level and at the scientific level.”

 The unforgettable conversation between two of America’s most trusted communicators was an exciting conclusion to an event that, in the words of Research!America President and CEO Mary Woolley, recognized “researchers and advocates whose contributions to medical, public health, and scientific progress, have conveyed profoundly significant societal benefits.”

 Lester Holt, anchor of “NBC Nightly News” and “Dateline NBC” kicked off the event, expressing his gratitude for “for those among us who acted with speed, with resolve, and with courage against a societal threat, unlike any in living memory.
 They didn’t bow to fear or setbacks or controversy or pressure.
 They woke up every morning and fought.”